 - 2 Tbsp parsley (chopped, optional for garnish)

 - Use either the rendered fat from your prime rib roast, or extra virgin olive oil, and heat your large skillet or frying pan to medium heat.
-Cook the cubed potatoes, minced onion and garlic and cook on medium for about 3 minutes until the potatoes are starting to get tender and the onion is translucent.
+Cook the cubed potatoes, minced onion and garlic on medium heat for about 3 minutes until the potatoes are starting to get tender and the onion is translucent.

 - In another frying pan or skillet, cook your eggs sunny side up to serve on your hash.
 Dish up the leftover prime rib hash with the egg(s) served on top, add parsley for garnish (optional).